 - The fire department addresses the emergency (firefighters do a lot more than just putting out fires).

 In this case, taking care of the emergency is the thing that gave you value.
-And unlike the doctor, you spend a very small amount of time waiting in comparison to the time that you receive value from the servicer.
+And unlike the doctor, you spend a very small amount of time waiting or engaged in supporting activities in comparison to the time that you receive value from the servicer.

 Two Types of Efficiency

 At this point, you might be saying to yourself “Doctors are horribly inefficient!”
-However, don’t jump to conclusions just yet.
+However, don’t jump to that conclusion just yet.
 Doctors are actually incredibly efficient.
 It’s just a different type of efficiency than firefighters.

 Doctors are resource efficient.
 Resource efficiency is a measure of how much time or effort is wasted when the resources in a system are not providing value, or providing value sub-optimally.
 In the medical industry, doctors are a resource.
 In fact, they’re an expensive resource.
 Because of this, we make sure that doctors are using their time to the greatest extent.
-They’re busy from dawn to dusk.
+They’re busy with patients all day long.
 If they weren’t, they’d be even more expensive.
-What’s more, the risk to the patient of waiting weeks for an appointment is usually pretty minimal.

 Firefighters, on the other hand, are flow efficient.
 Flow efficiency is a measure of how quickly we realize value in achieving a task or, to put it another way, how quickly that task moves through the system.
 Much like the doctors in the medical industry, firefighters are the resource in this system.
 Resolving emergencies is the flow.
-Because of the high importance of accomplishing their tasks, we allow for some slack in firefighters’ time.
+Because of the high importance of accomplishing their tasks, we build some slack into firefighters’ time.
 This slack is resource inefficiency, but is precisely the thing that allows them to be flow efficient.

 Resource vs. Flow

 Unfortunately, resource and flow efficiency are usually at odds with one another.
 In order to maximize resource efficiency, we put the flow items in a queue.
 This makes sure that the resource is working non-stop.
 But that queue, by nature, slows down the flow.